Dario-Lloshi-Development-LLC/NurMakkah/religious_accuracy_certificate.md

 2.  **Provide Modern Context:** I will add a note explaining the situation for travelers who fly into Jeddah, which is a common modern scenario not covered by the classical texts.
 This will include the scholarly consensus on where such travelers should enter Ihram.
 3.  **Clarify 'Parallel To':** For those who do not pass directly through a Miqat, I will add the fiqh ruling that they should enter Ihram when they are parallel to the nearest Miqat.

 **Justification:** These enhancements will make the Miqat section far more practical and useful for contemporary pilgrims.
-The foundational Hadith provides religious authority, while the modern context for air travel addresses a very common point of confusion, making the app an indispensable tool for today's Hajj and Umrah traveler.
+The foundational Hadith provides religious authority, while the modern context for air travel addresses a very common point of confusion, making the app an indispensable tool for today's Nur Makkah and Umrah traveler.

 ### Section 7: Comprehensive Dua Collection (`duas`)

-**Initial State:** The application lacks a centralized, comprehensive, and well-sourced collection of supplications (Duas) for the various rituals of Hajj and Umrah.
+**Initial State:** The application lacks a centralized, comprehensive, and well-sourced collection of supplications (Duas) for the various rituals of Nur Makkah and Umrah.

 **Verification & Enhancement Plan:**
-1.  **Create New `duas` Section:** I have added a new top-level section in `hajj_rules.json` dedicated to supplications.
+1.  **Create New `duas` Section:** I have added a new top-level section in `nur_makkah_rules.json` dedicated to supplications.
 2.  **Categorize Duas:** I will structure the duas into logical categories based on the ritual being performed (e.g., "Duas for Tawaf", "Duas for Sa'i").
 3.  **Provide Comprehensive Dua Information:** For each dua, I will include:
     *   **Arabic Text:** The original Arabic with proper vowel markings.